 The previous Semantic Indexing task (run from 2010-2015) addressed the problem of automatic assignment of predefined semantic tags representing visual or multimodal concepts to video segments.
 The new Ad-hoc search task started in 2016 goal is to model the end user search use-case, who is looking for segments of video containing persons,objects,activities,locations, etc. and combinations of the former.

-In 2017 the task will again support experiments in the no annotation condition.
+In 2018 the task will again support experiments in the no annotation condition.
 The idea is to promote the development of methods that permit the indexing of concepts in video shots using only data from the Web or archives without the need of additional annotations.
 The training data could for instance consist of images or videos retrieved by a general purpose search engine (e.g. Google) using only the query definition with only automatic processing of the returned results.
-This will not be implemented as a new variant of the task but by using additional categories for the training types besides the A to D ones (see below).
+This will not be implemented as a new variant of the task but by using additional categories for the training types besides the A and D ones (see below).
 By "no annotation", we mean here that no annotation should be manually done on the retrieved samples (either images or videos).
 Any annotation done by somebody else prior to the general search does not count.
 Methods developed in this context could be used for building indexing tools for any concept starting only from a simple query defined for it.

 Given the test collection (IACC.3), master shot reference, and set of Ad-hoc queries (approx. 30 queries) released by NIST, return for each query a list of at most 1000 shot IDs from the test collection ranked according to their likelihood of containing the target query.